 Active glacial streams (perfectly fine for drinking) also present valuable opportunities for berry and mushroom picking, as well as the chance to see some of the forest’s wildlife.

-A quick note on picking from the forest; it is an imperative that you have a clear understanding of which mushrooms/berries are edible in order to avoid serious injury.
+A quick note on picking from the forest; it is imperative that you have a clear understanding of which mushrooms/berries are edible in order to avoid serious injury.
 Edible mushrooms found within the forest include the slippery jack, birch bolete and larch bolete.
 Regarding berries, visitors will find an abundance of raspberries and redcurrants, dependant, of course, on what time of year one visits.

 Among the different bird species that call Hallormsstaðaskógur home are common redpolls, ravens, rock ptarmigans and goldcrests, joined in the summer months by other migratory species, such as meadow pipits, redwings, Eurasian woodcocks, wagtails and snipes.